kubach101/GLSL-to-C/README.md

 I was familiar with html and css but I needed some help from AI in translating my C code to JavaScript.

+The design of the website was inspired by Visual Studio code.

 **At the end I think I created a useful pice of software somebody might acctually use.**